 (5) In this section, a reference to the doing of anything includes a reference to the omission to do anything.

-[Section 51 amended by No. 38 of 2011 s.
+[Section 51 amended: No. 38 of 2011 s.
 32.]

 52. Regulations

 (1) The Governor may make regulations prescribing all matters that are required or permitted by this Act to be prescribed, or are necessary or convenient to be prescribed for giving effect to the purposes of this Act.